EdricCantu/EdricCantu/README.md

 ### Hi there! 👋
-## How are you?
-# I'm getting gitty with it.

-- 🔭 I’m currently working on a PNG parser
+- 🔭 I’m currently working on it
-- 🌱 I’m currently learning the PNG standard 🤷
+- 🌱 I’m currently learning it
-- 👯 I’m looking to collaborate on life
+- 👯 I’m looking to collaborate on it
-- 🤔 I’m looking for help with life
+- 🤔 I’m looking for help with it
-- 💬 Ask me about life
+- 💬 Ask me about it
 - 📫 If you wanna reach me: call me, beep me
 - 😄 Pronouns: he/him (hehe)
 - ⚡ Fun fact: Your mom is your mother